Existence for Stable Rotating Star-Planet Systems: Variational formulation and Statement of Main Results

 Here $\|h\|_{L^{\infty},v}$ denotes the supremum of $|h|$ over $S$, discarding sets of $v$-measure zero. $M(S)$ and $M(X)$ are measure spaces. $f_{\#}: M(S) \rightarrow M(X)$ ($g_{\#}$ is similar) is the corresponding push forward operator defined by

 \end{definition}

 We call $f, g$ the \textit{transport maps}.
 Thanks to Strassen's Theorem, one can check $W^{\infty}$ is truly a metric, as explained in Givens and Shortt \cite{GS84}.
-We gives two properties of $W^\infty$ distance.
-For other properties, one can see \cite[Lemma 5.1]{McC06} and \cite[Lemma 4.7]{Che26G1}.
+We give two properties of the $W^\infty$ distance.
+For other properties, one can see \cite[Lemma 5.1]{McC06} and \cite[Section 4]{Che26G1}.